Court painter: Asia and the Islamic world

 In Islamic cultures, especially between the 14th and 17th centuries, similar arrangements operated for miniaturists and artists in other media.
-In the Persian miniature, the shah and other rulers typically maintained a "court workshop" or "atelier", of calligraphers, miniaturists, binders and other crafts, usually managed by the royal librarian.
+In the Persian miniature, the shah and other rulers typically maintained a "court workshop" or "atelier", of calligraphers, miniaturists, binders, and other crafts, usually managed by the royal librarian.
 More than in the West, the courts were the essential patrons of large-scale commissions, and political changes, or changes in personal tastes, could have a significant effect on the development of a style.
 The name by which Riza Abbasi is usually known includes the honorific title "Abbasi", which he and others were given by Shah Abbas I of Persia to associate them with their patron.
 Abd as-Samad, a Persian painter who moved to the Mughal Empire, was given a number of significant administrative jobs, as indeed was his artist son.
 The court remained the focus of patronage of painting in the "sub-Mughal" princely courts of India, whether Muslim or Hindu; the 18th-century painter Nainsukh is a leading example.

-In China court painters tended to work in an entirely different style and paint different subject-matter to the more respected literati painters, who mostly painted landscapes in monochrome ink wash painting, though there was overlap in both directions.
+In China, court painters tended to work in an entirely different style and paint different subject matter than the more respected literati painters, who mostly painted landscapes in monochrome ink wash painting, though there was overlap in both directions.
 The court style was usually what is known as gongbi ("meticulous"), brightly coloured, fairly realistic, and using precise brush-strokes.
-Typical subjects included a relatively small number of portraits of the imperial family, the viewing of which was largely restricted to the family itself, animals, birds and flowers, and paintings of imperial ceremonies and progresses.
+Typical subjects included a relatively small number of portraits of the imperial family, the viewing of which was largely restricted to the family itself; animals, birds, and flowers; and paintings of imperial ceremonies and progresses.
 But landscapes were painted, some with views of rural imperial houses at the centre.